Gredu/archived.kommuuni.mahti.org/content/guide/psychology.md

  - Plan new rules for Community
  - Declare new or remove [Free For All]({{< ref "/rule/free-for-all.md" >}}) items?

 Many times you just want something and you just didn't know that everyone wanted the same thing.
-With Community power, we can do more and more cheaper.
+With Community power, we can do more with less money.

 Isolation kills the communication.

 ## The Evil Person
 A true evil is very rare.
 If you ever see one, you probably can't recognize it.
-Instead it is very likely that you believe he, she or it is in a side of good.
+Instead, it is very likely that you believe he, she or it is in a side of good.
 Most of the time we misunderstand laziness, stupidity and self centered as an evil.
 They are also very intertwined and are sometimes very hard to reason separately.
 Usually person is not aware if he or she is lazy, stupid or self centered.

 This is a guide to improve your social skills in the community.
 Most of these skills can be used outside of the community, but this guide is specially meant for the community living.
-There are some reading suggestions in the end of this article if you are more interested in self improvement and leadership.
+There are some reading suggestions in the end of this article if you are more interested in self-improvement and leadership.

 *This section is under construct.*